gansel51/gansel51/README.md

 ### Hi, welcome to my profile!

 My name is Griffin, and I'm a senior at MIT studing Computer Science, Economics, and Data Science.
 This year, I took a leave of absence to work as a software engineer in New York City for Anheuser-Busch.

-I don't make my personal repositories public, but if you'd like to see my work, contact me and I can share some of my projects!
+If you'd like to see examples of my work, please contact me, as I keep most of my projects private by default.

 Please feel free to visit my [personal website](https://gansel51.github.io/ "Griffin's Website") for links to my resume, LinkedIn, or to email me!